cdmackinnon/PenneysGameSimulator/README.md

    ```bash
    uv run main.py
    ```
-6. Follow the on-screen prompts to generate decks or calculate results and plot results.
+6. Follow the on-screen prompts to generate decks or calculate games and plot results.

 ## Expected Inputs
 - For generating decks: